spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 ### Difference with processes

-Processes are idependent units of execution instead of a subroutine that lives inside a process.
+Processes are idependent units of execution, a subroutine lives inside a process.

 ### Cooperative multitasking